-Grid electrification has been the source of electricity access for an estimated 97 per cent of people who have gained a connection since 2000 (IEA, 2017) and from a system perspective offers the lowest-cost path to household electrification for areas with sufficient density of electricity demand.
-Given the economies of scale associated with centralized power generation, grid extension and connection will likely remain the most favourable electrification option for many households, particularly those in more densely populated areas.
-IEA geospatial analysis (IEA, 2017) suggests that to deliver
+Grid electrification has been the source of electricity access for an estimated 97% of people who have gained a connection since 2000 (IEA, 2017) and from a system perspective offers the lowest-cost path to household electrification when the option exists.
+Given the economies of scale associated with centralised power generation, grid extension and connection will likely remain the most favourable electrification option for many households, particularly those in more densely populated areas.
+IEA geospatial analysis suggests that to deliver universal access by 2030, grid extension is the lowestcost option for around 40% of households that do not currently have access.
+The importance of centralised generation from renewables grows, to around half of generation for electricity access to 2030, an increase from a 30% share seen since 2000; coal's role is expected to decline in particular.
+One barrier, however, is the significant financial weakness of utilities in